livinter/MyNQL/README.md

 ## Concept

-You tell about all the relations you know, and ask about all the (indirect) relations you like to know.
+Teach the Network by telling all the known relations, and ask the network about all the (indirect) relations you like to know.

 For example you have categories of customers, customer_attributes, merchants, merchant_attributes, products, places, areas, promotions, interests.
 Now you just connect what belongs together.